kidonsky/odyssee-map/README.md

 - **Quicly see un-visited places** :
 all unvisited places are represented by an oval and all visited places are represented a box
 - **Estimate distances in a look** : edges are proportionnals to distance between places
+- **Take notes on edges** : A river need to be crossed to go on an island ?
+Note it in places file and see it quicly on map. (see [Input file](#Input-file 'Go to Input file section') for details)

 ### Roadmap